InDrive

-inDrive (previously known as inDriver), is an international company operating in the fields of ride-hailing, delivery, cargo transportation, and urban services with more than 360 million downloads operating in more than 982 cities in 48 countries.
-Headquartered in Mountain View, California.
-The company was officially launched in 2013.
+inDrive (previously known as inDriver) is an international company operating in the fields of ride-hailing, delivery, cargo transportation, and urban services.
+By early 2026 the company's app has over 400 million downloads, and inDrive operates in 1,200 cities, across 48 countries.

-It is operating on the peer-to-peer pricing model.
-In the inDrive app, all conditions of the trip are determined as a result of an agreement between passengers and drivers.
-Passengers make all payments for rides directly to drivers in cash or non-cash settlements. inDrive takes 10 to 12.99% of the fare in commission.
+Headquartered in Mountain View, California, the company was officially launched in 2013.

-inDrive works both in small towns with a population of 10 thousand inhabitants, often with weak internet and without maps of the settlement, and in the largest cities with the highest level of competition.
+inDrive operates using a peer-to-peer pricing model.
+In its app, all conditions of the trip are determined as a result of an agreement between passengers and drivers.
+Passengers make all payments for rides directly to drivers, in cash or non-cash settlements. inDrive takes 10 to 12.99% of ride fares as commission.

 History

 inDriver was founded in 2012 by entrepreneur Arsen Tomsky in Yakutsk, one of the coldest cities in the world.
 The service originated when a group of local students established a collective group of "independent drivers" (i.e. inDrivers) on social media in response to a sharp increase in taxi prices when outside temperatures dropped precipitously.
 Members of the group shared where they wanted to go and the prices they were willing to pay, allowing drivers to in turn contact these customers and negotiate prices.
 One year later, the group moved to the Sinet Company which created a peer-to-peer transportation-based system based on this concept.

 In 2013, inDriver was officially launched.

-Following Russia’s invasion of Ukraine, inDrive divested its interests in the Russian market in June 2022, and relocated 1,000 employees from Russia to Kazakhstan and Cyprus.
+Following Russia's invasion of Ukraine, inDrive divested its interests in the Russian market in June 2022, and relocated 1,000 employees from Russia to Kazakhstan and Cyprus.

 inDrive subsequently launched other services, including intercity trips, delivery and fintech services.